 The Usher of the Black Rod is also responsible for the Black Rod, which is their official symbol.
-The Black Rod is approximately 1.3 metres long and made of ebony wood.
+The Black Rod is 1.44 metres long and made of ebony wood.
 It has a silver crown on the end above the Australian Coat of Arms.
 The Usher carries the Black Rod on ceremonial occasions.

-The role of the Usher of the Black Rod dates back to the 14th century in Britain.
+The role of the Usher of the Black Rod dates back to the fourteenth century in Britain.
 The Usher was appointed to serve the monarch in the British House of Lords and was originally an officer of the Most Noble Order of the Garter, a British order of knighthood.
 The Black Rod was used to discipline anyone who offended the Order.
 From its beginning, the Australian Parliament adopted the practice of appointing an Usher of the Black Rod to serve in the Senate.

 Traditionally, the Usher of the Black Rod wore a long-tailed coat, knee-breeches or kilt, court shoes, gloves, lace cuffs and sword.
 In the current Parliament, the Usher of the Black Rod wears a suit.

 The Usher of the Black Rod in the Senate.